 Input practical exam grades and rubric info in Excel grades books; found on G drive; Secure folder under OA.
 Adjust the auto-calculation field as necessary for the number of students enrolled this semester.
 Email individual student's workbooks including: their practical exam evaluation sheets and lab rubrics After inputting individual student practical exam grades in Excel grade books the averages at the bottom will automatically link to other Excel documents created for OA.
 OA data is tracked for the assessment of Program - Educational Goals and Gen Ed Competencies via this workbook.
 Reports can be generated and submitted as requested by OA coordinator at college or ran for end of semester - program meeting, Annual Curriculum/Program Review in Summer, accreditation reports and/or ICCB Program Review.
 Create back up of OA info collected above; in addition to practical examination workbooks and place on G drive.
-Delete student workbooks from laptops Individual faculty members (primary instructors) submit lab grades (including any incompletes; if incomplete - submit additional paperwork) via Infoshare, Faculty Center At the conclusion of lecture examinations; record grades in Bb grade books found on G drive; Secure folder.
+Delete student workbooks from laptops Individual faculty members (primary instructors) submit lab grades (including any incompletes; if incomplete - submit additional paperwork) via Infoshare, Faculty Center At the conclusion of lecture examinations; record grades in Brightspace grade books found on G drive; Secure folder.
 Individual faculty members to submit lecture grades (including any incompletes; if incomplete - submit additional paperwork) via Infoshare, Faculty Center.
 Same as first official and midterm rosters.
 Make sure to record date of last attendance for any students that withdraw from program.
-Instructors to track non- attendance in Bb grade books.
-Contact Instructional Technology Manager to create Summer PTA Program Resources Blackboard shell and move/create content as appropriate.
+Instructors to track non- attendance in Brightspace grade books.
+Contact Instructional Technology Manager to create Summer PTA Program Resources Brightspace shell and move/create content as appropriate.
 Remind to: keep same users and add additional; as needed.
 Ensure all faculty have access.
-NOTE: This shell is not automated since it is not connected to a course, so all info is manually entered each term, including newly accepted student's names.
-Clinical Educ cation: Wrap-Up Session - Academic, Clinical Ed Faculty (Spring and Summer only) Check after ation.
-Wrap-Op Session - Academic, Clinical Ed Faculty (Spring and Summer only) Completed Tasks Completed See policy for assessing clinical education and meeting minute template for inclusion of all necessary items - found on G drive; Secure Folder Update Clinical Education - Access Data Base (as needed) - found on G drive; Secure folder Pinning and Graduation Ceremonies (Spring only) Check after Strategien Gerementes (Spring enty) Completed Tasks Attend Pinning Ceremony Take Pins to Ceremony (Pins are purchased via Student Club with Student Club Sponsor responsible for order) Take Most Outstanding Student Award to Ceremony Ensure students have flowers; collect at end of ceremony Attend Graduation Ceremony; as required by MOU , as required by the control of the t
+NOTE: This shell is not automated since it is not connected to a course, so all info is C! $1E1$ manually entered each term, including newly accepted student's names. cation: Wrap-Up Session - Academic, Clinical Ed Faculty (Spring and Summer only) Check after The share Completed Tasks See policy for assessing clinical education and meeting minute template for inclusion of all necessary items - found on G drive; Secure Folder Update Clinical Education - Access Data Base (as needed) - found on G drive; D: : 1 Secure folder Graduation Ceremonies (Spring only) Check after Completed Tasks Attend Pinning Ceremony Take Pins to Ceremony (Pins are purchased via Student Club with Student Club Sponsor responsible for order) Take Most Outstanding Student Award to Ceremony Ensure students have flowers; collect at end of ceremony Attend Graduation Ceremony; as required by MOU